Nov. 8, 2022Print | PDF

 Wilfrid Laurier University will honour Remembrance Day during in-person events at the Waterloo and Brantford campuses on Friday, Nov.
 11.

-The Laurier History Students’ Association will host a Remembrance Day ceremony on Monday, Nov.
-11 in the Concourse.
-The ceremony will begin at 10:40 a.m. and will include a reading of In Flanders Fields in English and French, remarks from Associate Professor Roger Sarty, a live performance of The Last Post by a Laurier music student followed by a moment of silence and the Reveille.
+The Laurier History Students’ Association and the Students’ Union will host a Remembrance Day ceremony on Friday, Nov.
+11 in the Turret, located on the third floor of the Fred Nichols Campus Centre.
+Doors will open at 10 a.m.
+The ceremony will begin at 10:30 a.m. and will include a reading of In Flanders Fields in English and French and a live performance of The Last Post by a Laurier music student.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×